ardsh/slonik-trpc/README.md

 });
 ```

+As you can see, the filter creation is very easy, yet it offers very powerful, flexible and type-safe filters, giving you complete control over the resulting API that is created.

 `arrayFilter`, `dateFilter`, and `booleanFilter` are small utilities that can be used to build sql fragments for common filters.
+You can look at [their implementation](https://github.com/ardsh/slonik-trpc/blob/main/src/helpers/sqlUtils.ts) if you wanna try creating your own.

-These filters can then be used when calling the API. `AND`, `OR` and `NOT` filters are added automatically, to allow more complex combinations.
+`AND`, `OR` and `NOT` are the only filters are added automatically, to allow more complex combinations.

 ```ts
 const specificUsers = await filtersLoader.load({